carrenyo/TV-Viewer-Demographics-Machine-Learning/README.md

 ## Dataset Metrics

-The dataset comprises 140 individual independent variables encompassing 19 distinct genres.
-For device classification purposes, a subset of 33 features was utilised, capturing essential aspects of viewer engagement, genre relevance, and behavioural tendencies.
+The dataset comprises 140 individual independent variables encompassing **19 distinct genres**.
+For device classification purposes, a **subset of 33 features** was utilised, capturing essential aspects of viewer engagement, genre relevance, and behavioural tendencies.

-Specifically, the features utilized for conducting the classification of households were:
+Specifically, the 33 features utilised for conducting the classification of households were:

 - **viewership**
 - **weekdays_vs_weekends**
 - **weekdays**
 - **weekends**
-- **genre_nwrae** (for each of the 19 genres)
+- **genre_nwrae** (for each of the _19 genres_)
 - **kids_presence**